A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

 \subsection{Intelligent Traffic Management}

 In the field of intelligent traffic management, semantic communication has demonstrated significant potential and value.
 Numerous research papers have focused on this area, providing rich insights and practical outcomes for the application of semantic communication.
-Below, we explore the specific applications of semantic communication in intelligent traffic management, including vehicle count prediction, multi-task communication, and emergency vehicle scheduling.
+Below, we explore the specific applications of semantic communication in intelligent traffic management, including vehicle count prediction, multitask communication, and emergency vehicle scheduling.

-Vehicle count prediction is a critical component of intelligent traffic management, to provide decision-making support for traffic signal control and congestion mitigation. \cite{10571211} proposed a vehicle count prediction model based on semantic communication.
-This model employs a joint convolutional neural network (CNN) and long short-term memory network (LSTM) to construct a semantic encoder-decoder architecture.
+Vehicle count prediction is a critical component of intelligent traffic management to provide decision-making support for traffic signal control and congestion mitigation.
+Ref.~\cite{10571211} proposed a vehicle count prediction model based on semantic communication.
+This model employs a joint convolutional neural network (CNN) and long short-term memory network (LSTM) to construct a semantic encoder--decoder architecture.
 Raw images captured by cameras are first processed by the semantic encoder to extract key semantic information, such as vehicle density maps, which are then converted into symbols and transmitted to the central traffic controller (CTC).
 The CTC utilizes the received semantic information, combined with the LSTM's ability to handle temporal correlations in image sequences, to achieve accurate vehicle count predictions for various road segments.
 Based on these predictions, scientifically effective traffic management strategies are formulated.
-However, the model's stability and accuracy in complex environments, such as extreme weather or sudden traffic flow changes due to emergencies, still require further improvement.
+The experiment utilized the TRANCOS dataset, which consists of 1,244 images, and a total of 46,796 cars were labeled.
+The results show that, compared to the traditional source encoder/decoder method, this model reduced the communication overhead by 54.42\%.
+In terms of the Mean Absolute Error (MAE) and Mean Squared Error (MSE), this model outperformed the existing methods based on GRU, LSTM, and FCN-rLSTM respectively.
+The MAE was reduced by 90.71\%, 73.03\%, and 19.1\%, respectively, and the MSE was reduced by 103.91\%, 77.74\%, and 13.45\%, respectively.
+This result indicates that semantic communication technology can significantly improve the accuracy of vehicle number prediction while reducing the amount of data transmission, providing strong support for real-time traffic~management.